 Cowboy insists they go someplace safe, but Mrs Martin refuses to leave the Big House.
-She’s not giving up the castle that equals leadership to the islanders.
+She’s not letting Sam give up the castle that equals leadership to the islanders.
 Janny says they’ve blocked the roads anyway.
 Mr Martin is excited that Baby Epona was conceived on the island, born in water and pain.
 He sounds open to new leadership that meets certain legendary characteristics, but right now he thinks they should run.

 Mrs Martin won’t listen.
 She yells at Sam to get up and finally take control of the situation.
 He’s the one Jess wants to get rid of, but he’s letting her tear the island apart.
 Helen says that Jess can’t be getting into much trouble, since she just had a baby.
 The others start to list all of the trouble Jess is currently causing.

 I think Jess is in the midst of postpartum psychosis and is having an adrenaline rush to go along with it, because she is very energetic and mobile for someone who gave birth a few hours ago.
 In Part 1 she described manic, out of control behavior and moods after she gave birth each time, she just framed it differently.
 But nobody on the island is a psychiatrist or OB-GYN, so they don’t recognize it.
-This is one part of Helen’s training to work with animals that doesn’t translate.
+This is one part of Helen’s medical training to work with animals that doesn’t translate to humans.

 Helen decides to call the police, but the islanders have pulled down the cell phone tower and cut the landlines to the mainland.
 Helen finally remembers Ellie and Lu and tells the others that she left them with Jess.
 Sam comes alive at last at the mention of his daughters, but the discussion is interrupted by someone pounding on the door.